Banner announcing 'Entries close soon' for the Asia Consumer Insurance Awards, with a trophy icon on the left and a dark gradient background.

 Petrovic has worked at Munich Re since 2005 in roles across casualty and cyber underwriting, including business development.
 Most recently, he led Munich Re’s cyber business across Asia-Pacific, the Middle East, and Africa from Munich.

-In August, Petrovic will relocate to Singapore to take on the new role, reporting to Haruka Narahashi, head of treaty underwriting for Korea & Japan, and cyber Asia (excluding Greater China).
+In August, Petrovic will relocate to Singapore, reporting to Haruka Narahashi, head of treaty underwriting for Korea & Japan, and cyber Asia (excluding Greater China).

 Johanna Roman, who will take up her new role from 1 July, joined Munich Re in 2022 as casualty & cyber underwriting manager, Australasia, and brings over 20 years of experience in the reinsurance market, with roles in reinsurance purchasing, claims, and underwriting.